abc123def456168/edmMusic_magentaLibrary/README.md

   - Magenta Github: https://github.com/tensorflow/magenta
   - Polyphonic_Rnn: https://github.com/tensorflow/magenta/tree/master/magenta/models/polyphony_rnn

-Note: Magenta library must be installed and cloned to be able to use models and run provided code.
+Note: Magenta library must be installed and cloned to be able to use models and run provided code. (magenta version 1.3.1 and tensorflow version 1.15.2)

 ## magentaTrial_Demonstration.ipynb (jupyter notebook):
   - This file is a demonstration of magenta on a random midi file using a pretrained polyphony_rnn model provided by magenta.